 On Balancing All His Projects

 ?uestlove: Basically 97% of my life is work-related.
 3% of my life is personal related.
-The real question is when am I going to the alter and having kids?
+The real question is when am I going to the alter and have kids?
 You always say ok, I’m 27 now.
 I’ll wait until I’m 30.
 Then I’ll wait until I’m 33.
 Then I’ll wait until I’m 37.
 And now I’m 40.
 Now I’ll say 42.
 I don’t know.
 Right now with my life I’m totally devoted to working.
 I’m not doing it based on a fear of losing it.

 In 1992 when we first started, I thought 1999 was far ahead and would be some Jetson, futuristic spaceship type thing.
 Now 1999 seems like its 1950, so long ago.
 In 1994 when Do You Want More came out, [if you asked] where are you going to be in 10 years, Amir?
 I couldn’t even imagine.
 I figured we’d be done by then.
 Most rap groups fall off after about their third or fourth record and stop recording.
 The fact we’ve been here for 19 years is mind-boggling.